CartoDB/carto-vl/docs/guides/0x-Data-driven visualizations.md

 ### Categorical properties

 Of course, not all data is numeric.
 Sometimes, it's just one value of a fixed number of possible values.
-For example, in an election map we only have a fixe number of political parties.
+For example, in an election map we only have a fixed number of political parties.
 And in each region, only one party can win.
-This kind of data is what we call "categorical data".
+This kind of data is what we call *categorical data*.

 #### A note about encodings